 There’s a new book coming out based on a blog where people write letters to their teen selves called Dear Teen Me.
-I seriously considered writing my teen self, but I’m pretty sure my Teen-Me-then won’t listen to the Old-Me-now anymore than she was willing to listen to any of the other Old-Them-thens who tried to talk some sense into her.
+I seriously considered writing to my teen self, but I’m pretty sure my Teen-Me-then won’t listen to the Old-Me-now anymore than she was willing to listen to any of the other Old-Them-thens who tried to talk some sense into her.

 So, I decided I’d time-travel back to where it might do the most good.

 Sweetheart, you’ve really done amazing so far considering that our teenaged self’s only goal was getting the hell out of our parents’ house.
 I think 17-year old us did as well as could be expected given the circumstances, and we both owe her a deep debt of gratitude for having the c0jones it took getting out.

 Your decision to live with the Frenchman has been brilliant!
 He’s much better than our previous roommate.
 You remember him?
 The one who stayed up all night making homemade bullets?

 The Frenchman has provided you with a finishing school education I doubt you could have gotten from homemade-bullet guy.

 You’ve learned so much about the finer things in life–wine pairing, good table manners, eating steak RARE, and engaging in fascinating small talk while looking very, very pretty.
 These skills will serve you well the rest of your life.

 But you are about to make our first real mistake, and it is going to be a doozy.
 You won’t realize how HUGE a mistake until it is much too late, and the rest of us will be left wondering for the rest of our life, “WHAT WAS SHE THINKING?”

 No, this isn’t about you trying to figure out if you’re a lesbian.
 You’re not, but go ahead and give that a try.
 Trust, me, your problem isn’t men.
 It’s you.